tvaneerd/isocpp/lib_guidelines.md

-## Potential Guidelines for LEWG/LWG Reviewers and Library Authors
+## Potential Guidelines for LEWG/LWG Reviewers and Authors

 ### What?